 H: Yes.
 We really wanted to show that this is an issue that affects many people in all walks of life - it's not something that's specific to a certain group of people.
 Someone dealing with this issue could be right next to you in a queue and you wouldn't even know it.
 I feel like breaking down the stereotype is the first step towards making people more aware, and therefore more accepting of the issue.

-Would you say there's a difference in eating disorders in males vs. eating disorders in females?
+Would you say there's a difference in eating disorders in men and boys vs. eating disorders in women and girls?

 S: I feel like the disease can strike everyone differently, and people react to it in varying ways.
 However, after asking males within my film research, I found that symptons between males and females were actually very similar.
 It all depends on how you personally react to having the disorder and what triggered it originally.

 H: Personally, I think that every case of eating disorder slightly differs, either in the way it affects the person, what triggers certain behaviours in them, or even what caused it in the first place.
 I don't think there's any real difference between genders, it's more that every case is slightly different altogether.